Category:

 Career Beginnings

 In 1980, Afanasieff began his professional music career as a jazz musician playing keyboards with violinist Jean-Luc Ponty.
 A little later, he formed a group called the Warriors with guitarist Joaquin Lievano and drummer Narada Michael Walden.
-The latter musician was also a songwriter and producer, helping to inspire Afanasieff to pursue a career in record producing himself.
+The latter musician was also a songwriter and producer, helping to inspire Walter to pursue a career in record producing himself.
 Eventually, Walden hired Afanasieff as a producer and arranger, and brought him on to play keyboards on Whitney Houston's 1985 debut album.
 The pair also began writing pop songs together, including the title track to the James Bond film "Licence to Kill."

 Mariah Carey Collaborations

 One of Afanasieff's most successful and prolific collaborations has been with R&B singer Mariah Carey, whom he worked with on her first six studio albums from 1990 to 1997.
 In addition to serving as a producer on the albums, he co-wrote many of Carey's songs, including the hit singles "Can't Let Go," "Anytime You Need a Friend," "Forever," "My All," "Butterfly," and "Hero."
-Afanasieff and Carey also co-wrote the smash holiday hit "All I Want for Christmas is You," and helped co-write "One Sweet Day" with Michael McCary, Nathan Morris, Wanya Morris, and Shawn Stockman.
-A duet between Carey and the vocal group Boyz II Men, "One Sweet Day" became the longest-running number-one song in the history of the Billboard Hot 100 when it remained atop the chart for 16 weeks from 1995 to 1996.
+Afanasieff and Carey also co-wrote the smash holiday hit "All I Want for Christmas Is You" and helped co-write "One Sweet Day" with Michael McCary, Nathan Morris, Wanya Morris, and Shawn Stockman.
+A duet between Carey and the vocal group Boyz II Men, "One Sweet Day," became the longest-running #1 song in the history of the Billboard Hot 100 when it remained atop the chart for 16 weeks from 1995 to 1996.

 Other Songwriting Credits